 Plath’s poem ‘Lady Lazarus’ is still my favourite.
 I know that many people know this one, as it is the one that is taught in schools, and certainly this is probably a popular choice, but the words Plath uses are so meaningful that I can’t not state it as my all-time favourite poem by her.

 Plath’s poem ‘Daddy’ also has a lot of depth and meaning, and the clear anger and emotion that comes through in Plath’s words is something which cannot be rivalled.
-Granted, Plath was clearly battling with some serious mental health issues, and her early death is something which often overshadows her work, but the time right before her death was one of the happiest times of her life (calling into question the reasons for her death, and the reason why Ted Hughes burned her last journals…).
+Granted, Plath was clearly battling with some serious mental health issues, and her early death is something which often overshadows her work, but the time right before her death was one of the happiest times of her life according to her journals.

 Her poetry is fantastic for reflecting every little emotion Plath felt, every single one strong and raw.

 I also love Plath’s poetry for its empowerment.
 The way in which Plath demands to be heard through her words really does give me a sense of empowerment and strength in myself.

 As a woman, how can the poem ‘Lady Lazarus’ not make you proud to be a woman, and feel as though you needn’t be dependent on anyone but yourself?
 This thought is incredibly important to instil in women now as much as it was in the 1960s.

 Plath’s writing is so timeless.
 Her novel ‘The Bell Jar’ has many contemporary links, despite being written in 1963.
 This novel speaks of Esther Greenwood’s dissatisfaction living in a society where women have so little choice, and where women are expected to either be alone forever, or settle with a family, with no chance for both.